 However, some of the objective items were dichotomous and this made correlation an invalid measure of relationship.
 Where the items were polychotomous, we repeated these analyses using Spearman's correlation coefficient.
 In order to give some idea of the differential associations of the dichotomous items, we used Goodman and Kruskal's (1954) Gamma.
 We also dropped the section on victimhood because this exercise became meaningless in the fact of such a low rate of endorsement.
 Despite the necessary reservations about these analyses of the objective items and the overall scores on the different objective dimensions, they again showed that items were most related to their own dimensions, with the exception of disposable monthly income.
 The latter was understandably related very strongly to family contacts, and also to daily activity (see Table 5).
-Apart from income, it should be noted the inter-relationships of items with the objective items of the objective items of the analyse.
+Apart from income, it should be noted the inter-relationships of items with the objective items of the objective dimensions other than those they formed part of are less marked than with the subjective items of the QoLI.